SufficientlySecure/donations/README.md

 * ExampleApp depends on "libraries/Donations" and has two product flavors defined in its gradle configuration.
 * See https://github.com/dschuermann/android-donations-lib/blob/master/ExampleApp/src/main/java/org/sufficientlysecure/donations/DonationsActivity.java
-* When publishing the app you have to create in-app products for your app in the Google Play Store that matches the ones you defined in ``private static final String[] GOOGLE_CATALOG``
+* When publishing the app you have to create _unmanaged_ in-app products for your app in the Google Play Store that matches the ones you defined in ``private static final String[] GOOGLE_CATALOG``